moleculerjs/site/source/docs/0.13/fault-tolerance.md

 The `concurrency` value restricts the concurrent request executions.
 If the `maxQueueSize` is bigger than `0`, broker stores the additional requests in a queue if all slots are taken.
 If the queue size reaches the `maxQueueSize` limit or it is 0, broker will throw `QueueIsFull` exception for every addition requests.

-You can override these global options in action definition as well.
+These global options can be overridden in action definition, as well.

 **Overwrite the retry policy values in action definitions**
 ```js